How to implement the stack lock lid design in custom metal tins?

 Quality Control and Seal Performance Testing

 First, technicians perform a pull-off test to measure the force needed to remove the lid, verifying it meets the target retention strength.
 Next, they drop a whole can from different heights to simulate shipping shocks.
 Environmental testing reveals how extreme temperatures affect lid retention and metal expansion.
-Using pressure decay testing in sealed cavities to detect micro leaks is especially important when packaging powdered or moisture-sensitive products.
+Using pressure-decay testing in sealed cavities to detect microleaks is especially important when packaging powdered or moisture-sensitive products.
 Additionally, we document these test results in our quality management system to ensure traceability and accountability.
-By integrating rigorous testing protocols, we provide the reliability of displaying custom tins.
+By integrating rigorous testing protocols, we ensure the reliability of displaying custom tins.

 About surface treatment and branding design